uri-library-data-services/iassist-preview/content/blog/iassist-new-look-website.md

 artwork was commissioned by the Publications Chair, Walter Piovesan, and done by Josh Laidlaw, from British Columbia.

-Harrison Dekker, from University of California-Berkeley, is our \'drupal guru\' who has done the lion\'s share of the work, porting over the old content and setting up the new format.
+Harrison Dekker, from University of California-Berkeley, is our 'drupal guru' who has done the lion's share of the work, porting over the old content and setting up the new format.

 As appointed Website Editor, I worked with Harrison and Walter